davidlab8/Ticket-lifecycle-example/README.md

 <img src="https://i.imgur.com/Clzj7Xs.png" alt="osTicket logo"/>
 </p>

-<h1>osTicket - Ticket Lifecycle: Intake Through Resolution</h1>
+<h1>osTicket - Creating Admin, Departments, Agents, and Users Ticket Lifecycle </h1>
-This tutorial outlines the lifecycle of a ticket from intake to resolution within the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the creation of Admin Dep, Roles, Agents, and Users also the lifecycle of a ticket from intake to resolution

 <h2>Video Demonstration</h2>